izakfr/horaedb-docs/content/en/docs/user-guide/sql/engine_options.md

 ## Storage Format

-There are mainly two formats supported in analytic engine.
+There are mainly two formats supported in the `Analytic` engine.
 One is `columnar`, which is the traditional columnar format, with one table column in one physical column:

 ```plaintext
 | Timestamp | Device ID | Status Code | Tag 1 | Tag 2 |